-Forget sad Thanksgiving: early Christmas fever takes over
+Forget sad Thanksgiving: Early Christmas fever takes over

 In Louisville, Kentucky, 29-year-old Mindy Jones has about 1,100 square feet and an additional 400-square-foot basement in a new home she moved into about a month ago with her husband, their 3-year-old daughter and the family dog.

-In the past, they'd hold the holiday to two Christmas trees, including a 7-footer adorned with all their special ornaments standing post in the living room.
+In the past, they’d hold the holiday to two Christmas trees, including a 7-footer adorned with all their special ornaments in the living room.
 This year, the tree count is five.
 The first two went up Nov.
 11. There may be more by the time Christmas rolls around.
-Usually, Jones waits until the Saturday after Thanksgiving to jump start the holiday.
+Usually, Jones waits until the Saturday after Thanksgiving to jump-start the holiday.

 “I wanted to spread the ‘holly jolly’ feeling a little longer than just December,” she said.
 “With everything going on this year, if it brings a little more joy and excitement to what’s been a really tough year, why not?”